majway27/mlh/README.md

       next_date1:
       prev_date1
   * Use setup values
+  * Migrate to smartlock for creds
   * Use stored creds
   * Cleanup GUI stuff in xml
+  * Logout button on app to clear user settings

 ## Considering
 * Push notifications when activity happens?